Skip to content

 • Provides terms for special circumstances (unpaid time off)

-Employers aren’t required by law to provide paid vacation leave; however, specific states, cities and federal contractors must, by law, provide paid sick leave.
+Employers aren’t required by law to provide paid vacation leave.
+However, specific states, cities and federal contractors must, by law, provide paid sick leave.
 As an employer, it’s important to acknowledge each state’s laws for sick leave, family leave, and PTO payout rules.
 PTO payout laws are for employees who have accrued time off and then leave a company before it can be used.
-A clearly defined paid time off policy can help with any confusion about this requirement.
+A clearly defined paid time off policy clarifies any confusion about this requirement.

 PTO Policies Can Help You Remain Compliant

-If you’re starting from scratch, or if you need to update your existing policy, here are a few guidelines that can help.
+If you’re starting from scratch, or if you need to update your existing policy, here are some of the key components.
 We’ve provided suggestions, but you can adjust hours and terminology to fit your situation.

 Use and Scheduling of PTO